pnp/pnpcore/docs/articles/contributor/readme.md

 #### Internal implementation

-The internal model implementation is what brings the public model to life: this split approach ensures that library consumers only work off the public model and as such the library implementation can be updated without breaking the public contract with library consumers.
+The internal model implementation is what brings the public model to life: this split approach ensures that library consumers only work with the public model, and as such the library implementation can be updated without breaking the public contract with library consumers.
 For the internal model class implementation we've opted to use internal partial classes:

 - A `Model.gen.cs` class for semi-generated model class code
 - A `Model.cs` class for coded model class code